free things to do in New York City

 Author Reading | Talk And Tasting: The Sephardic And Judeo-Arabic Foods For Passover

-Chef, author, and culinary instructor Jennifer Abadi discusses the Sephardic and Judeo-Arabic foods and customs for Passover in her new cookbook, Too Good To Passover, and taste three deliciously different types of haroset*: -Syrian haroset with apricots and orange blossom water -Italian haroset with dates, bananas, oranges, cinnamon and cloves -Ethiopian haroset with dates, figs and ginger *All haroset will be kosher style (parve) and nut-free.
+Chef, author, and culinary instructor Jennifer Abadi discusses the Sephardic and Judeo-Arabic foods and more customs for Passover in her new cookbook, Too Good To Passover, and taste three deliciously different types of haroset*: -Syrian haroset with apricots and orange blossom water -Italian haroset with dates, bananas, oranges, cinnamon and cloves -Ethiopian haroset with dates, figs and ginger *All haroset will be kosher style (parve) and nut-free.
 Passover, also called Pesach is a major, biblically derived Jewish holiday.
-Jews celebrate Passover as a commemoration of their liberation by God from slavery in ancient Egypt and their freedom as a nation under the leadership of Moses.
+Jews celebrate Passover as a commemoration of their liberation by God from slavery in ancient Egypt and their freedom as a nation under the leadership of Moses. less

 New York City, NY; NYC